 English is an integral and fundamental component of the whole Primary Curriculum.
 A good literacy education is pivotal for all learning in every curriculum area.
-Developing good communication skills are at the core of our English curriculum and ensure that children are able to function effectively in everyday life.
+Developing good communication skills are at the core of our English curriculum and ensure that children can function effectively in everyday life.